s22-tech/Yourls-Popular-Links/README.md

 It will appear on your site as YOURLS-SITE/popularlinks

-As with the plugin, you can customize it by editing the values
+As with the plugin, you can customize it by editing the values.